 Click here to view our book store and purchase books to energize your organizing.

-Every two years Labor Notes holds a national conference that attracts more than a thousand activists, about a tenth of them from other countries.
+Every two years Labor Notes holds a national conference that attracts thousands of activists, about a tenth of them from other countries.
 Besides workshops on every conceivable skill and issue, there’s space for meetings of people from the same union and people with the same interests.

 Troublemakers Schools and Workshops

 We can bring the troublemaking to you!
 Labor Notes works with local unions and community groups to organize Troublemakers Schools, bringing labor activists in your city or region together for a day of workshops on grassroots unionism and skills that officers and rank and filers need.
 Check this site for announcements of dates and locations.
 Or if you’d like to help build a school in your city, email Barbara Madeloni at barbara[at]labornotes[dot]org.

 Labor Notes also has a team of experienced trainers and advisors, called the Labor Notes Associates, available for training, workshops, or ongoing consulting at your local.
 Click here to learn more.

 Donating to Labor Notes

 Like what you see?
 We rely on your support.
 Please help us out with a tax-deductible donation!